Mahatma Gandhi Marg, most commonly known as M.G. Marg is the face of Gangtok.

 The empirical evidences can be seen when important tourism fests like the Red Panda Fests are held in the place and the dramatic increase in the number of cafes and restaurants in Gangtok especially in the main M.G.
 Marg, we see the increasing commercialization in this place.
 The number of clothing stores has increased even more.
 The fact that such a huge number of people are seen in the place walking, going about their daily duties and/or sitting in cafes engaged in conversations is reflective of our culture as well.
 A new culture among young adults which is a result of this particular place, things would not be the same if this literal/physical element i.e., the M.G.
 Marg was not present in Gangtok.
 This place provides people with proximity, physical as well as intellectual, to be able to engage with each other.

-Perhaps, the place is overrated, but it is also the face – a symbol- of modernity in Gangtok as well as Sikkim.
-As corny as it sounds, it is also our collective achievement, it has changed our lives in ways we cannot yet fathom, it is subtle but it is true.
+Perhaps, the place is overrated, but it is also the face – a symbol- of modernity in Gangtok as well as in Sikkim.
+As corny as it sounds, it is also our collective achievement, it has changed our lives in ways we cannot yet fathom.
 It is the mirror of the Sikkimese culture which is deeply rooted in the idea of harmony among the many ethnicities of Sikkim, protected by the mighty Kanchendzonga.